Obturator Internus: Muscle, Channel & Acupuncture Technique

 Below are a few Powerpoint slides from the upcoming Module II seminar that describes this muscle, as well as a video presenting one of two needle techniques for the primary motor entry points.
 This video shows the location and needle technique for the medial motor entry point of the obturator internus (OI).

-The second needle technique for the lateral motor entry point is to needle the extra point Huazhong located at a point on the medial one-third of a line joining the hiatus of the sacrum (DU 2) and GB 30 (huanzhong).
+The second needle technique for the lateral motor entry point is to needle the extra point Huazhong located at a point halfway between the medial one-third of a line joining the hiatus of the sacrum (DU 2) and GB 30 (huanzhong).
 A 3-inch needle is inserted perpendicular-oblique into the obturator internus (OI) with the needle angled medial and perpendicular to the spine.